-Most coverage of the event was neutral, with the remainder having a strong positive skew.
+Most coverage of the event was neutral (65%), with the remainder having a strong positive skew (32%).

 The value of such media coverage was reflected in the findings that 36% of audiences became aware of the event via TV; 25% by printed media; and 18% by radio.

+Project Aim 3 Hull 2017 Aim 2 Hull 2017 Aim 4

 Improving Perceptions of Hull

-At the end of the project 100% of CPT members and two-thirds of artists would speak more positively about the city, primarily because:
+By the end of the Made in Hull project, all of the CPT members and 6 of 9 artists responding to the survey said that they would speak more positively about the city.
+The remaining artists already had a positive opinion towards the city before being involved, and this remained unchanged.
+Where positive changes occurred this was primarily because::

 Their knowledge of the city and its offer increased;